 To drop to the ground, usually by accident.

 “My friend slipped on a banana peel and fell down.
 I thought that only happened in cartoons!”

 Fill (someone) in

 This English phrasal verb is usually separated by the person getting filled in.

 “Quickly, let’s go!
 There’s no time to explain, I’ll fill you in on the way.”

 “The little girl filled up on candy before dinner, and didn’t want to eat any of the chicken.”

-Get away — To escape.
-You may have heard the phrase “getaway car.”
+You may have heard the phrase “getaway car,” which can help you remember this phrasal verb.
 That’s the car used by criminals to run away from a crime scene, like a bank robbery.

 “Carmen’s neighbor tried to show her pictures of all her cats, but Carmen managed to get away.”